uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

 ### Usability guidance

 {:.usa-content-list}
 - <strong>Provide clear hint text.</strong> Some users may be unfamiliar with this question and unsure how to answer.
-Provide clear hint text, such as, "For example, he, she, they, ze."
+Provide clear hint text, such as, "For example, he, she, they, ze, he/they."
 Do allow users to opt out with a "Prefer not to answer" option.

 ### Accessibility